Trac3yTran/WordsofFortune_RubyApp/README.md

 ## Implementation plan

 I created a Trello board once my idea has been approved to assist with breaking down the three main components from the assignment requirements:  documentation, coding and presentation.
-My Trello board consist of the schedule for the next 11 days of tasks that I have allocated in different areas to help manage workload in bit size.
+My Trello board consist of the schedule for the next 11 days of tasks that I have allocated in different areas to help manage workload in bite-size.
 After the initial planning was completed on Trello, I had a clear picture of what my application looks like and primarily made possible by using the Trello and the flow chart above.
-By allocating each task into my schedule and marking it did allow me to focus on the main goal and keep me on track of completing this before the deadline.
+By allocating each task into my schedule and marking it done did allow me to focus on the main goal and keep me on track of completing this before the deadline.

 ### [Trello Board](https://trello.com/b/HXjd9mhc/wordsoffortuneterminal-app)